raspberrypilearning/sock-puppet/en/step_6.md

 --- task ---
 ### Add card to mouth

-Cut out the card to just smaller than the mouth shape.
+Cut out thin card to just smaller than the mouth shape.

+Tape, sew or glue it on the outside of the sock, where the mouth is.

-The card will be hot if using hot glue, do not touch it.
+**Warning:** If you are using hot glue, do not touch the card.
 Hold the sock on either side instead.

 ![ALT TEXT](images/mouth-1.png)
 ![ALT TEXT](images/mouth-2.png)